tihsu99/ElectronID/readme.md

 is an electron, not an event with vectors) ntuples for TMVA.
 The smaller are the final ntuples,  the faster is the tuning.
-What was done so far is to create one flat ntuple for each of the following: signal barrel, signal endcap, background barrel, background endcap.
-The script needs to be edited in the beginning, the input files adjusted and the choices (signal/fake, EB/EE) made.
-The output file naming is mostly automatic, but the base name with date needs adjusting.
+What was done so far is to create one flat ntuple for each of the following: signal barrel, signal endcap, background barrel, background endcap, these are iterated over in the main function at the bottom of the script.

+The script needs the correct tagDir specified in order to obtain the kinematic reweighting file from step 3 and to know where to store the trees.
-    This file requires the correct name of the root file with kinematic weights (discussed above) set in the beginning of the code.
-This file also requires numerical values for the final effective areas, in the beginning of the code (discussed above).
+This script also requires numerical values for the final effective areas, in the beginning of the code (see step 2).
 Note that this script ignores the "relIsoWithEA" computed in the original ntuple, and replaces it what is computed on the spot from the PF isolations of three types, the rho and the effective areas hardcoded in this file.

 NOTE: the kinematic weights are set to meaningful values only for the sample DY and matching choice TRUE.
 For any other combination of flags set in the beginning of the convert... script, kinematic weights are 1 for all events.
-Therefore, for tuning one has to run this convert script once with choices DY, TRUE, and any choice of eta (barrel, endcap, or any eta), and feed the resulting ntuple to TMVA as described below.
-See the main function at the bottom of the script for which cases the script is ran.

 ```
 ./compileAndRun.sh convert_EventStrNtuple_To_FlatNtuple
 ```

 ## 5.
 Edit the file that contain the varialbles that will go into tuning (if needed):